-Ark in the Park has 400 active volunteers who contribute in many different ways.
-They are the powerhouse that keep the Ark moving forward by doing vital work such as predator control, monitoring wildlife or tracking predator activity.
+Ark in the Park has over 400 active volunteers who contribute in many different ways.
+They are the powerhouse that keep the Ark moving forward by doing vital work such as predator control, wildlife monitoring, and tracking predator activity.

 Conservation is all about responding to what we observe and the constantly changing nature of the environment.
 This means we have a mix of work being done by volunteers, staff and contractors.